welteki/docs.actuated.dev/docs/tasks/debug-ssh.md

 Alternatively, you can view your own SSH sessions from the [actuated dashboard](https://dashboard.actuated.dev).

-Whenever you have a build that you just can't figure out - or if you want to explore the runner and tune it up to your needs, then you can add those three "uses" lines into a build.
-It'll pause the build right there and wait for you to connect.
+Whenever you have a build that you just can't figure out - or if you want to explore the runner and tune it up to your needs, then you can simply add `- uses: self-actuated/connect-ssh@master` where you want to pause the build.

 To release the session run `unblock` or `sudo reboot` from the SSH session.